-Concurrently, Gurmeet is a Specialist Paediatrician at Royal Darwin Hospital and a Senior Lecturer, Northern Territory Medical program.
+Concurrently, Professor Singh is a specialist paediatrician at Royal Darwin Hospital and a Senior Lecturer, Northern Territory Medical program.
 She is passionate about encouraging medical students to actively engage in research.
 To this end, she has been instrumental in expanding the honours program of the James Cook University School of Medicine to Darwin.

 - Mackerras, D.E., Singh, G.R., & Eastman, C.J.
 (2011).
 Iodine status of Aboriginal teenagers in the Darwin region before mandatory iodine fortification of bread.
 Medical Journal of Australia, 194(3), 126-30.

 - Cunningham, T.E., Sayers, S.M., & Singh, G.R.
 (2011).
 Lipoprotein(a) identifies cardiovascular risk in childhood: The Australian Aboriginal Birth Cohort Study.
 Journal of Paediatrics and Child Health, 47(5), 257-261.

 - Sayers, S.M., & Singh, G.R.
 (2010).
 Lifelong consequences of poor fetal growth.
 Medical Journal of Australia, 192(1), 5-6.

 - Singh, G.R.
 (2009).
 Glomerulonephritis and managing the risks of chronic renal disease.
 Pediatric Clinics of North America, 56(6), 1363-82.